FelixOnline/v2/content/articles/2017-1-13-southern-rail-need-to-get-their-shit-together.md

  - /comment/6634/southern-rail-need-to-get-their-shit-together
 imported: true
 comments:
+ - value: >
- - Good piece I can definitely understand the frustration and Im glad that you have recognised that the strikes are mostly about safety You are also correct in saying that train companies run at a loss is total bs Ask Abellio who are owned by the Dutch national rail service Yep renationalisation sounds like a good idea to me Though Sadiq Khans handling of the tube strikes was less than impressive
+     Good piece, I can definitely understand the frustration, and I'm glad that you have recognised that the strikes are mostly about safety.
+You are also correct in saying that 'train companies run at a loss' is total bs.
+Ask Abellio, who are owned by the Dutch national rail service.
+Yep, re-nationalisation sounds like a good idea to me.
+Though Sadiq Khan's handling of the tube strikes was less than impressive.

 # Article Taxonomies
 categories: